"Williams & Connolly is the best patent trial outfit in the country."

 - IAM Patent, 2021

 Williams & Connolly’s reputation for handling “bet-the-company” civil litigation at the trial and appellate levels applies equally to the firm’s thriving Intellectual Property Practice.
-Major corporations including Pfizer, Eli Lilly, Samsung, Alcon (a division of Novartis), Genentech (now part of Roche), Bayer, Google, MedImmune (a subsidiary of AstraZeneca), and many others place their trust in Williams & Connolly litigators to handle major intellectual property matters, particularly in patent litigation and related licensing disputes.
+Major corporations including Google, AstraZeneca, Dropbox, Roche/Genentech, Samsung, Pfizer, Intel, Eli Lilly, and many others place their trust in Williams & Connolly litigators to handle major intellectual property matters, particularly in patent litigation and related licensing disputes.

 Representative areas of concentration include:

 Biotechnology/Pharmaceuticals: A major part of Williams & Connolly’s patent litigation practice is representing brand-name pharmaceutical companies in Hatch-Waxman and BPCIA pharmaceutical patent litigation against competitors seeking to sell generic and biosimilar versions of the brand companies’ drugs.
 Over the years, the firm achieved significant successes for many companies in these disputes and others involving a diverse array of highly successful drugs, prevailing numerous times at trial and in the Federal Circuit.

 We have represented the following pharmaceutical clients in these matters: